IBM/dbb/Templates/Common-Backend-Scripts/README.md

 CLI parameter | Description
 ---------- | ----------------------------------------------------------------------------------------
 -w `<workspace>` | **Workspace directory**, an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
 Optional, if `deploymentPlan`, `deploymentPlanReport` and `packageOutputFile` are fully referenced.
 -i `<packageInputFile>` | **Package Input File** to be used for the generation phase with Wazi Deploy.
 This is likely the package to be deployed.
 If providing a relative path, the file is assumed to be located in the directory `<workspace directory>/<logsDir>`.
-This parameter can either be path to a TAR file on UNIX System Services, or the URL of the TAR file to retrieve (only Artifactory is supported). <br><br> If the Common Backend scripts are configured to perform the upload, the scripts computes the location in the artifact repo and overrides the `-i` and `-o` argument and in that case the this arument is not required.
+This parameter can either be path to an archive (TAR file) on UNIX System Services, or the URL of the archive (TAR file) to retrieve (only Artifactory is supported). <br><br> If the Common Backend Scripts are configured to perform the upload, the scripts computes the location in the artifact repo and overrides the `-i` and `-o` argument and in that case the this arument is not required.
 -m `<deploymentMethod>` | (Optional) Absolute path to the Wazi Deploy **Deployment Method** stored on UNIX System Services.
 If not specified, the deployment method file location is obtained from the `pipelineBackend.config`.
 -p `<deploymentPlan>` | (Optional) Absolute or relative path to the **Deployment Plan** file, generated based on the content of the input package.
 If providing a relative path, the file path is prefixed with Wazi Deploy Packaging directory `<wdDeployPackageDir>` configured in `pipelineBackend.config`.
 If not specified, the deployment plan location is obtained from the `pipelineBackend.config`.
 -r `<deploymentPlanReport>` | (Optional) Absolute or relative path to the **Deployment Plan Report**.
 If providing a relative path, the file path is prefixed with Wazi Deploy Packaging directory `<wdDeployPackageDir>` configured in `pipelineBackend.config`.
 If not specified, the deployment plan report location is obtained from the `pipelineBackend.config`.